Live-in carer job description

 Qualifications and experience needed

-We are looking for professional care experience, this could be as a care assistant, carer, homecare assistant, domiciliary carer, healthcare assistant or another health or social care related role.
+We are looking for at least six months’ professional care experience, which could be as a care assistant, carer, homecare assistant, domiciliary carer, healthcare assistant or another health or social care related role.
 Alternatively, you might have recent experience of providing personal care for a friend or family member.

-You need the ability to build a respectful and caring relationship with your client as live-in care is about individualised support.
+You need the ability to build a respectful and caring relationship with your client, as live-in care is about individualised support.
 Our live-in carers move in with our clients for the duration of a rota.
-A rota can be 2 weeks on and 2 weeks off but we have a range of rotas to choose from.
+A rota can be two weeks on and two weeks off, but we have a range of rotas to choose from.

 To be considered for our live-in care roles, you must have: